 - Enterprise: Custom pricing

 The standout feature: n8n is free forever if you self-host it on a $5/month VPS.
-This makes it the most cost-effective option for technical users who can manage their own infrastructure. [verify pricing]
+This makes it the most cost-effective option for technical users who can manage their own infrastructure.

 Feature-by-Feature Breakdown